TLDR

 How should HOA boards store meeting minutes?

 Minutes should be stored in a centralized system accessible to all board members and, in most states, available to homeowners upon request.
 Cloud-based HOA software provides this access without maintaining a physical filing system.
+HOA board meetings generate agendas, minutes, votes, and action items.
+Most volunteer boards manage these in email threads.

 Want to learn more?